ngi-nix/summer-of-nix/README.md

 collaboration groups of between five and seven each, and work 20 hours a week during the program.
-Each mob is joined by a facilitator — an experienced developer who is familiar with mob programming,
+Each mob is joined by a facilitator — an experienced developer who is familiar with mob programming.

 ## Stipends (payment)